MicrosoftDocs/microsoft-salescopilot-docs/articles/create-new-record.md

 ms.author: shjais
 ---

-# Create a new record in your CRM from Sales app
+# Create a new record in your CRM from the Sales app

 You can create a new record in your CRM from the **Sales** side pane.
 This capability is useful when you want to create a new record in your CRM without having to go to the CRM system.
-New record creation is supported for all record types that your administrator adds to Sales app.
+New record creation is supported for all record types that your administrator adds to the Sales app.

 > [!NOTE]
 > - The option to create a new record is available only if your [administrator enables it](customize-forms-and-fields.md#configure-new-record-creation).